LaMonte Wade Jr Player Props: Giants vs. White Sox

-On Monday, LaMonte Wade Jr (on the back of going 0-for-2) and the San Francisco Giants play the Chicago White Sox, whose starting pitcher will be Michael Kopech.
-First pitch is at 3:10 PM ET.
+On Wednesday, LaMonte Wade Jr (coming off going 2-for-6) and the San Francisco Giants face the Chicago White Sox, whose starting pitcher will be Dylan Cease.
+First pitch is at 2:10 PM ET.

-He had a hitless performance in his last game (0-for-2) against the Yankees.
+In his most recent game, he racked up two hits (going 2-for-6) against the White Sox.

 LaMonte Wade Jr Game Info & Props vs. the White Sox